ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 ## 1. Purpose and Role

-The **platform-shell backend** (located at `apps/platform-shell/src/`) is a critical component that bridges the gap between browser-based frontends and backend gRPC services.
-Since browsers cannot make native HTTP/2 connections required for gRPC, the platform-shell serves as an intelligent gateway that provides several key capabilities:
+The **pipestream-frontend backend** (located at `apps/pipestream-frontend/src/`) is a critical component that bridges the gap between browser-based frontends and backend gRPC services.
+Since browsers cannot make native HTTP/2 connections required for gRPC, the pipestream-frontend serves as an intelligent gateway that provides several key capabilities:

 - **Protocol Translation**: Converts browser-friendly Connect-RPC (gRPC-web over HTTP/1.1) to native gRPC (HTTP/2) for backend services
 - **Dynamic Service Discovery**: Automatically finds the network location of healthy service instances by querying platform-registration-service